Adobe Photoshop Elements

 The wizards don’t offer quite as much instruction as the edits found in Guided mode, which is a bit surprising considering that these tasks are more complicated than your average photo edit.

-That being said, it’s nice to have the option to take your newly edited photos and create a calendar or a photo collage you can print at home in just a few clicks, even if it takes a bit of time to learn how the wizards work and get the settings exactly the way you want them.
+That being said, it’s nice to have the option to take your newly edited photos and create a calendar or a photo collage you can print at home in just a few clicks.
+Just be prepared to take a bit of time to learn how the wizards work and get the settings exactly the way you want them.

 Exporting Your Work

 Just click the ‘Share’ menu in the top right and choose your destination service, and you’ll be able to get your newly edited photo out into the world.
-In my tests the export options worked smoothly, although I don’t have a SmugMug account so I couldn’t test that one.
+In my tests, the export options worked smoothly.

 They weren’t completely perfect, however.
 While this is a helpful feature, especially if you share all of your images online, it seems like it could use more options when it comes to the upload process.
 I couldn’t name my photo, make a post or add a description, although there is the option to tag people and places.
 The Flickr uploader is a little bit better, but it still doesn’t let you title your photos.